R0b3r7S/little-menu-app/README.md

 # little-menu-app
-a little cute app written in C
+A little cute app written in C

 • Changes in the names of variables and functions from HR to EN.
 • CamelCase is used for variable names.
 • PascalCase is used for function names.